ansible-collections/community.cassandra/README.md

 GNU General Public License v3.0 or later

-See LICENCING to see the full text.
+See LICENCING to see the full text